DOM publishers: Profile

 In addition to individual publications, the company publishes various series: Manuals, Basics, and Architectural Guides.
 Its unique selling point is that it releases books on architecture in regions that normally fall outside the scope of public discussion – in particular on the history of architecture in the territory of the former Soviet Union.
 This interest in the East is reflected in the company's logo, a Cyrillic 'd' for DOM.

-The company has offices in Russia and produces and sells Russian-language books there.
-In 2013, it began a partnership with the Shchusev Museum of Architecture in Moscow to produce books on the buildings of the former Soviet Union.
-As part of this, it has published books, including one on the architect and planner Sergey Chernyshev and one on the avant-garde Melnikov House.

 The publishing house's owner-manager Phillip Meuser has authored several publications with an Eastern focus, such as a monograph on the female architect of the Soviet space programme, Galina Balashova.
 He co-edited a comprehensive study of the Moscow Metro.

 DOM publishers' titles have also garnered praise in design publications.
 For instance, Decommunized: Ukrainian Soviet Mosaics, Day VII-Architecture: A Catalogue of Polish Churches Post 1945, and the Construction and Design Manual Zoo Buildings.

 Since 2017 the yearbook for the German Architecture Museum (Deutsches Architekturmuseum, DAM) in Frankfurt am Main has also been published by the company.